2004 UCF Golden Knights football team

 The 2004 UCF Golden Knights football team represented the University of Central Florida in the 2004 NCAA Division I-A football season.
 Their head coach was George O'Leary, in his first season with the team.
 It was their last year in the Mid-American Conference, in the East Division.
 The Golden Knights would join Conference USA for the 2005 season.

-The Golden Knights went 0–11, their worst season in program history.
-With four losses to end the 2003 season, the UCF finished the season sitting on a 15-game losing streak.
+The Golden Knights went 0–11, their worst season in program history (though since surpassed by the 2015 team that went 0-12).
+Including the four losses to end the 2003 season, UCF finished the 2004 season on a 15-game losing streak.